Tracking black hole kicks from gravitational wave observations

-We note that a method to estimate $K_r$ has already been proposed in \cite{Gerosa:2016vip}.
-In that work, the authors argue that $K_r\neq 0$ produces a \textit{gradual Doppler shift of constant sign} on the observed dominant $(2,2)$ mode of the GW signal.
-We note that the kick is caused by the asymmetric interaction of GW modes; and, therefore, any imprint of $K_r$ in the GW signal is included when adding all modes so that no artificial imparting of a Doppler shift to the $(2,2)$ mode should be needed\footnote{Note that by definition, the $(2,2)$ and all other modes look the same in all directions for a given source (see Eq.(1)).}.
-Furthermore, because different observers around the source observe a very different interaction between the multiple GW modes, the difference between signals corresponding to different $K_r$ (or observed at different orientations) is more dramatic than a shift in the observed frequencies \footnote{A study of the morphology of these signals and the physics behind it is beyond the scope of this work.
-However, an article addressing these details is already in preparation \cite{Requiem}.}.
-This allows us to obtain strong constraints of $K_r$ in the context of existing gravitational wave detectors at an SNR of $\rho=15$ while SNRs of the order of $\rho=500$ were needed in \cite{Gerosa:2016vip} .\\
+A method to estimate $K_r$ was proposed in \cite{Gerosa:2016vip}.
+There, the effect of the kick was modelled as a \textit{progressive Doppler shift on the observed dominant $(2,2)$ mode of the GW emission}.
+However, since the kick is caused by the asymmetric interaction of GW modes, any imprint of $K_r$ in the GW signal should be included by adding all modes together and no artificial imparting of a Doppler shift should be needed to account for the kick\footnote{Note that by definition, the $(2,2)$ and all other modes look the same in all directions for a given source (see Eq.(1)).}.
+Furthermore, because different observers around the source observe a very different interaction between the multiple GW modes, the difference between signals corresponding to different $K_r$ (or observed at different locations) is more dramatic than a simple shift in the observed frequencies.
+For instance, for the case shown in Fig.\ref{fig:strains}, the observer located in the direction of the final kick measures a weaker signal peak than the one located opposite to it, which can not be accounted by means of Doppler shifts (see Fig.1 in \cite{Gerosa:2016vip})\footnote{A study of the morphology of these signals and the physics behind it is beyond the scope of this work.
+However, an article addressing these details is already in preparation \cite{Requiem}.}. \\

+In this letter we will exploit these features to infer the location of the observer with respect to the final kick.
+Next, we will combine this with estimates of $|K|(\Xi)$ obtained via the estimation of the BBH intrinsic parameters $\Xi$ to estimate $K_r$.

 \paragraph*{\textbf{Black hole kick frame}}